PoCInnovation/Workshops/README.md

 ## :syringe: workshop-xss

-In this workshop, you will learn to detect and exploit a Cross-site scripting Injection (XSS).
+You will learn to detect and exploit a Cross-site scripting Injection (XSS).
 *  Exploit and detect basic XSS
 *  Use XSS in a real world scenario (cookie stealing)
 *  Craft your own XSS payloads to bypass custom filters
 *  Learn about mutation XSS and exploit a recent Chromium Breach

+# :bomb: workshop-sql-injection

+Introduction to SQL injection.
+*  Learn to detect and exploit vulnerable websites
+*  Learn to bypass weak security protections
+*  Realize a blind sql injection
+*  Exploit a CVE on Sequelize

 # Solutions